blahah/phd/03_assemblotron/figure_list.md

       - check that all the data are present for both sweep and graph
       - no just missing graph samples 20% rep 1 and 2 - set running @2015-10-11T18:22:28+01:00
   - next run for yeast (currently running on all data!
 2015-10-23T03:46:30+01:00)

+TODO FOR DRAFT:
-  - then copy all data back to my machine
+- copy all sweep data back to my machine
-- make a draft figure with a plot of the existing results
+- make a draft figure with a plot of the existing results for yeast

+TODO FOR FINAL:
 - choose two more species (a mammal and an insect maybe?)
 - find good datasets for those extra species
 - create the full figure